ethereum-optimism/superchain-ops/tasks/sep/020-holocene-system-config-upgrade-multi-chain/README.md

 ## Objective

-Upgrades the `SystemConfig` for the Holocene hardfork.
+Upgrades the `SystemConfig` for the Holocene hardfork for Sepolia/{OP,Mode,Metal,Zora,Base}

 The proposal was: